konki-vienna/sketch-bootstrap-helpers/README.md

 1. Select an artboard or layer
 2. Select `Grid without outer gutter` (<kbd>CTRL</kbd> + <kbd>Shift</kbd>+ <kbd>0</kbd>) or `Grid with outer gutter` (<kbd>CTRL</kbd> + <kbd>Shift</kbd>+ <kbd>CMD</kbd> + <kbd>0</kbd>)

-### 2. Move and in-/decrease width of layers according to the bootstrap grid
+### 2. Move and in-/decrease width of layers according to the vertical grid
 General idea: To move or in-/decrease the with of a selected layer, you have to have a folder named 'CU$T0M-GR1D' with a grid (=some rectanlges) as a sibling or ancestor of the selected layer(s).

 ![Move or de-/increase layer(s)](https://github.com/konki-vienna/sketch-bootstrap-helpers/raw/master/img/moveIncreaseElement2.gif "Move or de-/increase layer(s)")